sajitha-03/Used_Car_Price/README.md

 - Dropped duplicates, columns not relevant to current analysis - id,vin,region,state,paint_color,size
 - Dropped model column becasue of large number of unique values
 - Kept data in the 500-150000 price range to remove outliers
-- Kept data from year 1980 onwards
+- Kept more recent data from year 1980 onwards
 - Filled null numerical features with median values
 - Filled null categorical features with unknown values
 - Applied StandardScaler to scale and PolynomialFeatures to reduce overfittng on numerical features